Vinnie Paul, Pantera drummer and co-founder, dies at 54

 "The family requests you please respect their privacy during this time," the band said.

-Paul formed Pantera in the 1980s along with his brother guitarist "Dimebag" Darrell Abbott.
+Paul formed Pantera in the 1980s with his brother, guitarist "Dimebag" Darrell Abbott.
 Their father was Jerry Abbott, a country and western songwriter and producer.

 The band was nominated for Grammys in 1995 and 2001.